Egypt and Brotherhood should pursue reconciliation: minister

 Bahaa El-Din said the Brotherhood had “a huge impact on the perpetuation and continuation of violence” and should pursue politics instead.
 He did not elaborate.

-Nearly daily street protests, clashes between supporters and opponents of Mursi and rising attacks by Islamist groups that security officials say are linked to the Brotherhood have hammered tourism and investment in Egypt, a strategic U.S. ally.
+Nearly daily street protests, clashes between supporters and opponents of Mursi and rising attacks by Islamist groups that security officials link to the Brotherhood have hammered tourism and investment in Egypt, a strategic U.S. ally.

 Bahaa El-Din predicted Egypt’s economy could withstand the upheaval, but expressed hopes that economic growth would climb to 7 percent once the political turbulence eased.